webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 But this is also a breaking change as plugins can't rely on configuration values to be set when they are applied.

-MIGRATION: Access configuration only in plugin hooks.
+__MIGRATION__: Access configuration only in plugin hooks.
 Or best avoid accessing configuration at all and take options via constructor.

 ### Runtime Modules